ACarrill42/User-Interface-II/ReadMe.md

 - [ ] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
 - [ ] Add your Team Lead as a reviewer on the pull request
 - [ ] Your Team Lead will count the project as complete by merging the branch back into master

+## Objectives

+Differences in responsive layouts:
+1. Fixed Layout:

+Is a website format with non-flexible width parameters, uses a horizontal scroll bar, won't adjust to multiple screens, but it is the cheapest to design.
+Fixed hard units, ie pixels.
+Does not use Media Queries.

+2. Fluid Layout:

+Is a website layout that can expand and contract proportionally.
+It has no restraints for expanding and contracting, so it can possibly morph.
+It can be used on desktops, tablets, and phones. % based units of scale, designed to proportionally shrink.
+Does not use Media Queries.

+3. Adaptive Layout:

+Fast to design with elements from both Fixed and Fluid attributes.
+But the design is broken up between devices, meaning a different design for desktop, tablet, and phone.
+Does use Media Queries for formatting, and may use hard coded pixels for scale.

+4. Responsive Layout:

+Combines the attributes of the above three layouts, media queries are used to constrain responsive units.
+Can funtion beautifully on thousands of devices and screen sizes.
+Takes a lot more time and effort, but is the benchmark for web design.